 Here are some of the trends I’ve seen over nine years of demo days.

 ● Companies are much more ambitious now.
 In 2006, getting acquihired by Google for a couple million buckets was considered a fabulous outcome and basically the goal of every company.
 Today, there are six YC companies worth over a billion dollars, and as a result new startups aim much higher.

 ● Companies are joining YC at a much later stage.
 When I started YC, most companies wrote their first line of code in the first week in the program.
 Today, many of the companies have been working on their business for a long time and some even have substantial customers and revenue before applying.
 If the companies in my batch applied to YC today, I doubt that many of them would get in.

 ● Founding teams are much more diverse, and much older.
-In 2006, almost every founder was a male between the ages of 20 and 25 from an Ivy League school who majored in computer science and was building a website.
+In 2006, almost every founder was between the ages of 20 and 25, majored in computer science and was building a website.
 Today the average age is over 30 and the founders come from all walks of life – lawyers, doctors, real estate agents, and domain experts of all kinds.

-● The companies are much more diverse.
+● The companies are working in much more diverse areas.
 This is maybe the most publicized change – that YC has gone from being all about software to doing everything from pharmaceutical research to fusion.
 But even within software, things have gotten much more diverse.
 In 2006, founders were essentially all making software for ourselves, which meant they had to be things that college students would want.
 Today, YC companies make software for everyone from transit route planners to parking lot operators.

 ● YC is less personal.
 Getting into YC in 2006 was like joining an outcast band of adventurers.
 Our little band of rebels didn’t have much going for it, but in our shared struggle we made lasting personal connections.
 Getting into YC in 2015 is more like getting into Harvard: you will be showered with resources and doors will open for you.
 But you’re traveling a well-trodden path.